eduMFA/eduMFA/doc/installation/pip.rst

     CREATE USER "pi"@"localhost" IDENTIFIED BY "<dbsecret>";
     GRANT ALL PRIVILEGES ON pi.* TO "pi"@"localhost";

-You must then add the database name, user and password to your `pi.cfg`.
+You must then add the database name, user and password to your `edumfa.cfg`.
 See :ref:`cfgfile` for more information on the configuration.

-Setting up privacyIDEA
+Setting up eduMFA
 ^^^^^^^^^^^^^^^^^^^^^^
-Additionally to the database connection a new ``PI_PEPPER`` and ``SECRET_KEY`` must be generated in order to secure the installation::
+Additionally to the database connection a new ``EDUMFA_PEPPER`` and ``SECRET_KEY`` must be generated in order to secure the installation::

     PEPPER="$(tr -dc A-Za-z0-9_ </dev/urandom | head -c24)"
-    echo "PI_PEPPER = '$PEPPER'" >> /path/to/pi.cfg
+    echo "EDUMFA_PEPPER = '$PEPPER'" >> /path/to/edumfa.cfg
     SECRET="$(tr -dc A-Za-z0-9_ </dev/urandom | head -c24)"
-    echo "SECRET_KEY = '$SECRET'" >> /path/to/pi.cfg
+    echo "SECRET_KEY = '$SECRET'" >> /path/to/edumfa.cfg

 An encryption key for encrypting the secrets in the database and a key for signing the :ref:`audit` log is also needed (the following commands should be executed inside the virtual environment)::

-    pi-manage create_enckey  # encryption key for the database pi-manage create_audit_keys  # key for verification of audit log entries
+    edumfa-manage create_enckey  # encryption key for the database edumfa-manage create_audit_keys  # key for verification of audit log entries

 To create the database tables execute::

-    pi-manage create_tables
+    edumfa-manage create_tables

 Stamping the database to the current database schema version is important for the update process later::

-    pi-manage db stamp head -d /opt/privacyidea/lib/privacyidea/migrations/
+    edumfa-manage db stamp head -d /opt/eduMFA/lib/eduMFA/migrations/

 After creating a local administrative user with::

-    pi-manage admin add <login>
+    edumfa-manage admin add <login>

 the development server can be started with::

-    pi-manage runserver
+    edumfa-manage runserver

 .. warning::
     The development server should not be used for a productive environment.